U.S. Department of State's Diplomat in Residence

 · Hold student appointments, and answer staff, faculty, and student questions via email

 For more information on State Department careers and student programs, visit careers.state.gov, which answers virtually all the basic questions anyone may have about career paths and internships within State’s offices throughout the United States and at more than 270 diplomatic locations around the world.

-Dorothy welcomes inquiries and referrals from the university community.
+Micaela welcomes inquiries and referrals from the university community.
 However, because she covers a large territory from her base at Cal, she urges you to review the information available on this website before making an inquiry.
-Dorothy can be contacted via email at DIRnorthwest@state.gov or at 510-642-3363.
+Micaela can be contacted via email at DIRNorthwest@state.gov.
 The DIR Office is located in the Career Center.